 2.3.3.3 Fees may be changed by the Board of Directors at the Annual Business Meeting, but shall not be retroactive.

-2.3.3.4 Fees may be paid by check, purchase order, or electronic transfer, and are not refundable, unless authorized by the Executive Council.
-Payment by credit card is not available.
+2.3.3.4 Fees may be paid by check, purchase order, credit card or electronic transfer, and are not refundable, unless authorized by the Executive Council.
 Mail checks and purchase orders to the Consortium’s designated address.

 2.3.3.5 A program requesting initial or continuing accreditation and failing to pay the required fee by the date of the annual meeting shall not be considered for accreditation at the annual meeting and cannot participate in an initial or continuing accreditation review until the arrears are paid in full.